SchnyderKay/M324/README.md

 **Meetings**

 The weekly will be every Tuesday at 8:30.
-At the meeting the team checks and updates the Kanban board and discusses thetasks in progress.
+At the meeting the team checks and updates the Kanban board and discusses the tasks in progress.

 **Enviroment**

-We will write our Frontand in Typescript React and our Backend in Java.
+We will write our Frontend in Typescript React and our Backend in Java.
-Every collaborator can use the IDE they prever.
+Every collaborator can use the IDE they prefer.

 ## Database